Kappa Mikey: Dancing Sushi

 Dancing Sushi is a spin-off series based on the brief bumpers within the series.
 The series features four sushi characters – Salmon, Larry, Roro, and Meep – who all want to become the world's biggest pop stars.
 Unlike the main series, Dancing Sushi lacks any dialogue.
 The sushis were "voiced" by individuals involved in the original Kappa Mikey series including John Angier, the composer of the series, and director John Holt.

 Dancing Sushi was produced from October 2007 to December 2007.
 It was intended as a way to continue offering fans of Kappa Mikey more of the same kinds of characters in the same universe, and also to keep animators working on the transition between the studio's two major shows; Speed Racer: The Next Generation was in production soon afterwards.

+Merchandising

+In April 2005, 4Kids Entertainment was appointed as the exclusive licensing agent for the series.